-Hersey and Blanchard categorized the leadership styles in four behaviour types:
+Hersey and Blanchard categorized the leadership styles into four behavior types:

-- Telling (S1): where the leader provides the what, how, when and where to do the task.
-This style is based in a high level of direction and low level of relationship.
+- Telling (S1): where the leader provides the what, how, when, and where to do the task.
+This style is based on a high level of direction and a low level of relationship.

-(Gene Hackman with a telling leader style in Crisom Tide)
+(Gene Hackman with a telling leadership style in Crisom Tide)

 (Josh Lucas is a selling leader in Glory Road)

 - Participating (S3): where the leader works with the team, and shares decision-making responsibilities.
-In this style there are a less level on direction and is focused on the relationship.
+In this style, there are less level of direction and is focused on the relationship.

-(Robin Williams is a Participing leader in Deads Poets Society)
+(Robin Williams is a Participating leader in Dead Poets Society)

 (Al Pacino is a Delegating Leader in Any Given Sunday)